-St. Paul’s Chapel stands directly across the street from Ground Zero and escaped any damage from the destruction of the Twin Towers.
+St. Paul’s Chapel stands directly across the street from Ground Zero and somehow escaped any damage from the destruction of the Twin Towers.
 People of every faith and no faith found a home at St. Paul’s Chapel during the following year as New York, the nation and the world attempted to grasp the enormity of this epochal event.

-  GMU’s global outreach over its 20-year history featured its engagement with the Islamic faith community both in the US and in Africa.
+GMU’s global outreach over its 20-year history has featured its engagement with the Islamic faith community both in the US and in Africa.
 In 2011, GMU began an interfaith education program in Kenya with Christian and Muslim faith leaders and teachers in the Mombasa region.

-  GMU has connected with a network of interfaith organizations over its 20-year history including the Parliament of World’s Religions.
+Over its 20-year history, GMU has connected with a network of interfaith organizations that includes the Parliament of World’s Religions.
 GMU is presently part of an international consortium planning a second international and interfaith conference on building human solidarity in February of 2023.

-  Gerald Grudzen, President GMU
+Gerald Grudzen, GMU President

 You must log in to post a comment.